apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 - Start your application.

+## Supported middlewares, frameworks and libraries
+SkyWalking agent has supported various middlewares, framdworks and libraries.
+Read [supported list](Supported-list.md) to get them and supported version.
+If the plugin is in **Optional²** catalog, go to [optional plugins](#optional-plugins) section to learn how to active it.

 ## Advanced features
 - All plugins are in `/plugins` folder.
 The plugin jar is active when it is in there.
 Remove the plugin jar, it disabled.
 - The default logging output folder is `/logs`.